particle-iot/docs/src/content/reference/device-os/firmware.md

 A note on switching between static and dynamic IP.
 If static IP addresses have been previously configured using `WiFi.setStaticIP()`, they continue to be remembered by the system after calling `WiFi.useDynamicIP()`, and so are available for use next time `WiFi.useStaticIP()` is called, without needing to be reconfigured using `WiFi.setStaticIP()`

+Static IP addressing is only available on the Photon and P1 (Gen 2).
+It is not available on the Argon or Ethernet (Gen 3).

 ### setHostname()